spatialthoughts/qgis-tutorials/source/docs/3/river_styling_expressions.rst

   .. image:: /static/3/river_styling_expressions/images/11.png
     :align: center

 12. Let's change the background color to black to contrast with our color choices.
-Navigate to Project > Properties > General.
+Navigate to :menuselection:`Project > Properties > General`.
 Click on the down arrow and select black.
 Click :guilabel:`OK` and you should see the completed river network of South America.

   .. image:: /static/3/river_styling_expressions/images/12.png
     :align: center